 - Can a trademark be assigned?
 What is the procedure?

-A trademark can be assigned by submitting an application that must be signed by the assignor and assignee (together with the applicable fee).
+A trademark can be assigned by submitting an application that is signed by the assignor and assignee and submitted together with the applicable fee.

 - How effective are the measures that might be taken against infringements?